WisDOT produces a wide range of public information about transportation related issues and projects.

 Maps available through the

 WisDOT Maps portal are interactive, allowing users to zoom in and out, add data layers, print and export maps and perform other actions to present information in a form that is more easily understood and meaningful to broad audiences.
-These maps include:
+Some popular maps include:

 Some WisDOT divisions also maintain interactive mapping applications for public use, such as: